GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/resource-building/resource_building.md

    and efficient.
 3. **Partial Package Build**: Builds an entire package (a set of packs).
-   Although this is a longer process, it can be more convenient in some cases, such as in *daNetGame-based* games, where packaging the resources this way might be preferable to building individual packs.
+   Although this is a longer process, it can be more convenient in some cases, such as in *daNetGame*-based games, where packaging the resources this way might be preferable to building individual packs.

-# Local Full daBuild
+## Local Full daBuild

-[*daBuild*](../daeditor/daeditor/daeditor.md) is a program executed via the `dabuild.cmd` batch file.
+The [*daBuild*](../daeditor/daeditor/daeditor.md) is a program executed via the `dabuild.cmd` batch file.

 ```{important}